 Vacuum your room to remove dust from crevices and cracks.
 Typically an infestation spreads from one room to another, and slowly you find bed bugs throughout your home.
 Clean your bedrooms because they are the primary location for bed bugs.
 The sooner you implement steps to get rid of bed bugs, the easier it will be for you to get rid of them.
 Thorough cleaning of the infested surfaces will also encourage the penetration of the insecticides.
 Strip and vacuum the box spring and mattress and double bag your bed sheet in hot water to get rid of any suspected bugs from the bed.

-- Kill all bed bugs
+- Exterminate all of the bed bugs

 You’ll have to call a bed bug pest control professional to execute this step.
 Vacuuming alone won’t make your home bug free.
 It can remove nymphs and bed bug adults, but it won’t be able to remove the eggs.
 You can contact Bug Busters to control the infestation on your bed frame, mattress, box spring, and any other infested area.

 Bed bug infestations can be trickier to detect because of the fact that these bugs hide in areas that are not easily detectable.
-But with Bug Busters you can avail the best bed bug pest control service in Richmond, Chesterfield, Farmville, Midlothian, and other areas of central and south eastern Virginia.
+But with Bug Busters, you can avail the best bed bug pest control service in Richmond, Chesterfield, Farmville, Midlothian, and other areas of central and southeastern Virginia.
 Battle out the nasty bugs with Bug Busters and receive a comfortable and peaceful sleep once again.

 Why Choose Us?